 The Volcanological Museum in Nikia

-Located at the edge of the caldera the view is breathtaking and you can learn a thing or two about your surroundings.
-They have 3D moving images to demonstrate various facts about the volcano, so be sure to check it out.
+Located at the edge of the caldera, the view is breathtaking and you can learn a thing or two about your surroundings.
+3D animated images illustrating various aspects of volcanos and their activity are available, so be sure to check them out.

 Paleokastro, Nisyros’s Acropolis